Many men wear undershirts, but how many of them think undershirts are an essential part of their wardrobe?

-Every man is different although most of us share similarities with other males.
+Every man is different, although most of us share similarities with other males.
 It’s your job, however, to determine what your needs are when buying any product, including undershirts.
-And to help you determine your needs, here are some things to consider:
+To help you determine your needs, here are some things to consider:

 - How important is pit protection?

 Ultimately, undershirts are meant to absorb sweat while protecting your outer shirt.
 That “protection” includes providing a barrier between your underarm sweat and outer shirt.
 You know how armpit sweat and stains look.
 We’re not trying to make a very broad judgment here, but chances are no one is going out of their way to compliment someone with that look.

 That said, if you’re one of those guys who can sweat and stain a shirt with the greatest of ease, stay away from tank-top style undershirts.
 After all, they come without sleeves and don’t protect that nice dress shirt (or any outer shirt) from perspiration.

 - How do you wear your dress shirt?

 The main consideration here is whether you wear your outer shirt with an open collar or with the collar buttoned and with a tie.
 If you go with an open collar, you do not – we repeat, NOT – want your undershirt to show.
 Wear a v-neck with a deep enough collar that it sits below your collar line.